ventuals/ventuals-contracts/scripts/README.md

 ## deposit.sh

-A bash script to deposit HYPE tokens into the GenesisVaultManager contract.
+A bash script to deposit HYPE tokens into the StakingVaultManager contract.

 ### Description

-This script calls the `deposit()` function on the GenesisVaultManager contract with a specified amount of HYPE tokens.
+This script calls the `deposit()` function on the StakingVaultManager contract with a specified amount of HYPE tokens.

 ### Prerequisites